vedantm2609/2526-VEXV5-98721F/readmeforfile.md

   - `chainHoist1` (Port 12): Primary hoist motor
   - `chainHoist2` (Port 18): Secondary hoist motor
   - `chainHoist3` (Port 6): Directional control motor

-### Pneumatics
-- Helper intake pneumatics (Port A)
-- Flap pneumatic system (Port B)
+  - `chainHoist1` is a full 11W VEX Smart Motor
+  - `chainHoist2` and `chainHoist3 ` are each 5.5W VEX Smart Motors

+- The Chain Hoist is able to move blocks from the ground to the desired scoring position at ease due to it's simplicity and structure.

 ### Sensors

+The sensors used on the robot are to accomplish two goals as follows:
+  - Have a comprehensive Odometry system that can track and follow the position of the robot. (**accomplished by the IMU, Horizontal and Vertical Rotation sensor**)
+  - Have a color sorting system to sort out unwanted blocks (opposite alliance) to maximize scoring and efficiency. (**AI Vision Sensor**)

+Port Numbers:
-- IMU on Port 7 for heading tracking
+  - **IMU** on Port 7 for heading tracking
-- Horizontal rotation sensor (Port 10)
+  - **Horizontal rotation sensor** (Port 10)
-- Vertical rotation sensor (Port 19)
+  - **Vertical rotation sensor** (Port 19)
-- AI Vision sensor (Port 13)
+  - **AI Vision sensor** (Port 13)

 ## Control Scheme